SAHR

 Singapore

-Natasha Latiff is an international human rights lawyer.
+Natasha is an international human rights lawyer.
 She is also the Co-Founder and Legal Director of SAHR's sister organisation in Afghanistan.
 Over the last decade, Natasha has supported women human rights defenders and women lawyers to represent women victims of abuse, rape, torture and murder.
 She has also drafted laws and policies around virginity testing, protection of victims and witnesses and sex harassment.

 Natasha can reached at natasha@sa-hr.org